benbria/d3.chart.bubble-matrix/README.md

   * does not resize the headers font, if the chart is dynamically resized to be tiny, it won't be very good (but you can change the font with CSS);
   * does not support — yet — slanted headers;
-  * animations can become slow if you have a lot of bubbles displayed.
+  * animations can become slow if you have a lot of bubbles displayed;
+  * Async.
+Module Definition is implemented but have not been tested — properly supporting and testing it is in the roadmap.

 Please, feel free to open pull requests to make any change.
 See [CONTRIBUTING](CONTRIBUTING.md).